kristinemlarson/gnssrefl/docs/pages/sc_index2024.rst

 Summary Paper
 =============
-`More Information on Water Levels and gnssefl <https://ihr.iho.int/wp-content/uploads/2023/11/IHR-29-2-A30.pdf>`_
+`More information on measuring water levels using gnssefl <https://ihr.iho.int/wp-content/uploads/2023/11/IHR-29-2-A30.pdf>`_

 Interested in Sponsoring a GNSS-IR Short Course?
 ================================================